material-components/material-components-web-react/docs/screenshot-tests.md

 ### STEP 5: Commit Screenshot Goldens

-If you updated any of the screenshot tests, run this command inside the Docker container to modify `test/screenshot/golden.json`:
+If you modified any of the screenshot test files, run this command inside the Docker container to update `test/screenshot/golden.json`:

 ```
 npm run capture
 ```

-Then commit and push this change to your PR.
+Then commit and push this change to your PR!

-> _NOTE_: If you have two-factor authentication turned on for your GitHub account, you'll need to use a [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to `git push`.
+> _NOTE_: If you have two-factor authentication turned on for your GitHub account, you'll need to use a [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to push.

 ## Troubleshooting